 Jackery made its name with simplicity—bright orange units, easy plug-and-play use, and super lightweight.

 Bluetti is for power users.
 You get LiFePO₄ batteries, modular add-ons, smart app control, and bigger capacity.
 It’s the Swiss Army knife of power stations.
+For those looking for the gold standard in battery longevity, a lifepo4 power station is often the preferred choice.

 If Jackery is the festival mate, Bluetti’s the tradie heading off-grid for a week.